 Though farming is physically demanding, modern technology can make it possible for a farmer with a physical limitation or health condition to stay on the farm and keep working.
 ArgAbility can make it happen by:

 - Assessing the workplace

 - Loaning assistive technologies and equipment

 - Referring families to local service providers

 - Identifying funding sources

 - And much more

 The Mid-Atlantic AgrAbility Project brings together experts and many partners to provide services, education, and support for farmers and their families.
-Currently we have support from six lead partners and over 25 associate partners who are assisting us in supporting farmers.
+Currently we have support from the University of Delaware, University of Maryland and Rutgers University in collaboration with several non-profit disability and health organizations and over 25 associate partners who are assisting us in supporting farmers.